ssbsukirat/medicine/Cardiology/Heart, Muscles, Valves, and Pericardium/Aortic Regurgitation.md

 ## Chronic AR
 - surgery if --> LV dysfunction or symptoms
 - temporarily --> diuretic , vasodilator (ACE, ARB, CCBs, hydralazine) --> surgery when stable
-- in asymptomatic patient --> vasodilator for bp control but no role in preventing LV dysfunction
+- in asymptomatic patient --> vasodilator for bp control but no role in preventing LV dysfunction or preventing onset of symptoms
+- BP control is difficult
+- arrhythmia and systemic infections --> poorly tolerated --> so treat promptly
+- nitroglycerin and long acting nitrates --> +/- role, not as useful as in CAD
+- Syphilitic aortitis --> full penicillin course
+-